riscv/riscv-bitmanip/README.md

 ### NOTE: These RISC-V Bitmanip instructions are a work in progress.
 These instructions and their specification may change before being accepted as a standard by the RISC-V Foundation and so it is highly likely that implementations made using this draft specification will not conform to the future standard.

-## Instructions
-The bitmanip instructions extend the RISC-V instruction set to enable efficent bit manipulation.
-This includes operations like:
- * counting bits, leading zeros, etc
- * bit extraction
- * rotations, shifting and reversing

 ## Specification
 See [bitmanip-draft.pdf](bitmanip-draft.pdf) for a pre-built version of the PDF spec document.